 (d) the action is taken as authorised by, and in accordance with the terms and conditions of, a permit held by that person.

+Penalty for this subregulation: a fine of $10 000.

+(2) A person other than an inspector must not, unless the person has been given an authorisation or direction to do so by an inspector, move a potential carrier of an organism that is a declared pest for a DP area within that area if the action is contrary to any requirements determined under regulation 8A relating to the movement of the potential carrier.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

+[Regulation 16 amended: Gazette 6 Sep 2019 p.
+3187.]

 17. Introduction into DP area

-A person other than an inspector must not —
+(1) A person other than an inspector must not —